Wisconsin Open Enrollment information - how to enroll

 eAchieve Academy is an online public school (elementary, middle and high school) chartered by the School District of Waukesha.
 Open enrollment allows students from other school districts to transfer to eAchieve Academy.

-Switching to eAchieve Academy's online school during open enrollment can be accomplished online through the Wisconsin Department of Public Instruction website, however during the alternative open enrollment periods, students and parents will have to follow the alternative open enrollment procedure.
+Switching to eAchieve Academy's online school during open enrollment can be accomplished online through the Wisconsin Department of Public Instruction website.
+During the alternative open enrollment periods, students and parents will have to follow the alternative open enrollment procedure.

-- February 4th, 2019.
-Open enrollment begins.
+- Monday, February 3rd, 2020.
+Open enrollment began.
 Parents need to submit applications online or straight to the nonresident school district.

-- April 30.
-Open enrollment ends.
+- Friday, May 29, 2020.
+Open enrollment ended at 4pm.
 Last day to submit an application.

 - June 7.
 Nonresident school districts must mail notices of approval or denial.
 If approved, the school must notify the parents.
 If denied, parents have 30 days to appeal.